ArielSha111/SharpCachingAop/README.md

 - Microsoft.Extensions.Caching.Memory (for caching with DefaultCachingProvider).

 ## Contributing
 Contributions are welcome!
-Please feel free to submit issues or pull requests on the (github repo)
+Please feel free to submit issues or pull requests.

-## Support
-For support or questions, please contact [your-email] or visit the (github repo)